|

 Trustworthyness

-Moreover, as we see AI systems increasingly making decisions that affect human lives, such as in the healthcare and criminal justice field, we need to be sure that these systems are safe and fair.
 This means being able to prove that the decisions are valid and reliable and that the system is working as intended, which is not always possible with current AI systems, it’s like trying to bake a cake without a recipe.

 Future Considerations